D-i-Y TUNER BALUN

 In a perfect world, we would have 3 different baluns, one for 160/80, one for 40/30 and one for 20-10m.
 We would swap them in and out as necessary.

-In our real world, this is not a good solution, so we must seek the best compromise.
+In our real world, this is not a practical solution, so we seek the best compromise.

 The tables below show recommended values.
 In some cases it shows more than one possibility.
 Again I remind you it is always a compromise when trying to cover multiple bands.
 Where there is a choice, the one solution will favor the lower band(s), the other solution will favor the higher band(s).